universal-ember/ember-primitives/docs-app/public/docs/5-floaty-bits/popover.md

 <!--
-The goal of a popover is to provide additional behavioral functionality to make interacting with floaty bits easier easier:
+The goal of a popover is to provide additional behavioral functionality to make interacting with floaty bits easier:
 - focus trapping (TODO)
 - focus returning (TODO)
 -->